 Firstly, medical records provide an opportunity for crimes with more longevity than, for example, credit card information.
 Acts of fraud using stolen bank cards are likely to be detected very quickly.
 This is due to intricate artificial intelligence within fraud detection systems.
 In most attempts, card fraud is unsuccessful.
 If they are successful, banks almost always refund any money taken unlawfully.
 With few fraud detection systems in place in the medical sector, it is often a laborious investigative process to detect any breaches.
-As a result, leaks and misuses of healthcare data can often take months, or even years, to detect.
+As a result, leaks and misuse of healthcare data can often take months, or even years, to detect.

 Secondly, there is a lot a thief can do with a full medical record.
 Medical records typically include a patient’s name, date of birth, address, preferred GP, medical history, employment history, and prescription information.
 Thieves can use this data to create false identities, commit health insurance fraud and illegally obtain prescription drugs or medical equipment.

 Thieves also don’t even need to process this information themselves.
 They can sell stolen patient information to other criminals for vast sums of money.
 A single, full medical record can sell for around £15.21 ($20) on the Dark Web.
 Additionally, if thieves use the data to create fake passports, prescriptions and other documents, they can sell for up to £1520 ($2000) each⁵.

 To put that into perspective, credit card information including CVV number and bank details would typically sell for around just £11.41 ($15) online⁶.
 In the mind of the hacker, it’s more economic to attempt the theft of high quantities of healthcare data than it is to steal bank account data.

 The importance of protecting this information.

 So, what can we all do to avoid these breaches?

 Luckily, there are many preventative methods that can be taken to avoid a data breach in the workplace, as you can see in another of our articles here.